 Circleville City Schools offers a wealth of healthy and nutritious meal offerings for students in grades K-12 with snacks available for preschool students and after school program students.
-Our district's free and reduced meal program is dependent upon demographics by building and offerings are as follows for the 2020-2021 school year.
+Our district's free and reduced meal program is dependent upon demographics by building.
+All meals will be free for every student through June 30th, 2021.

 For CHS families, please still fill out the Free and Reduced-priced meals application online.
 Your application will be sent from a secure website directly to Circleville City Schools, so you don't need to worry about filling out a paper form that could be lost or misplaced.
 Lunchapplication.com has been designed to make it easy for you to know exactly what information you need to provide and to guide you through the process.

 Once your application has been received, Suzie Gerhardt will process the application to determine your eligibility.
 You will receive a letter with the results.
 Or, you can create an account on Lunchapplication.com and you may receive your results via email.